The City of Selkirk presents Canada Day at the Selkirk Waterfront on Saturday, July 1.

 Audience Services

-An accessible porta potty is available.
+An accessible porta potty will be available at each concert.

-What time are the fireworks at?
+What time are Fireworks at?

 Fireworks are scheduled for 11:00 pm.
 We try our best to stay on schedule however sometimes unforeseen circumstances come up and they could be delayed.